Would you like to publish your research at its natural length?

 - Wide dissemination: all titles are available as digital collections, ebooks and in hardback

-Palgrave Pivots have received very positive reviews from respected venues, including many academic journals, the LSE Review of Books (such as Football’s Dark Side and The Digital Afterlives of Jane Austen) and from Times Higher Education (such as Watching Arabic Television in Europe).
+Palgrave Pivots have received very positive reviews from respected venues, including many academic journals, the LSE Review of Books, and Times Higher Education.

-Adoption by Peter Conn published in January 2013; the following month it was cited numerous times in an Amicus brief submitted to the Supreme Court of the United States in opposition to California’s Proposition 8, restricting the recognition of marriage to same sex couples.
+Adoption was cited numerous times in an Amicus brief submitted to the Supreme Court of the United States in opposition to California’s Proposition 8, restricting the recognition of marriage to same sex couples.